engineyard/ey-docs/pages/setup-environment.md

-# Setup Environment
+# Setup your local environment

-We will start this tutorial off by getting your local environment ready for Ruby on Rails development.
+This page describes getting your local environment ready for Ruby on Rails development.

 ## Windows